Skip to Content

 This is why I’m glad you can no longer stay the night!

-Mt Crichton Loop Track is a short but beautiful hike and one of the best free things to do in Queenstown.
-Although I wouldn’t suggest it to be at the top of your Queenstown hiking bucket list, it’s still a hike worth doing, especially if trails like Ben Lomond Track and Roys Peak seem a little difficult.
+The Mt Crichton Loop is a short but beautiful hike and one of the best free things to do in Queenstown.
+Although I wouldn’t suggest it to be at the top of your bucket list while you’re here, it’s still a hike worth doing, especially if trails like Ben Lomond Track and Roy’s Peak seem a little difficult.